-During KS3, we aim to develop and practice an understanding of art and design, as an essential element of general education.
-A variety of artistic skills and experiences are encountered.
+During key stage 3 (KS3), we aim to develop and practise an understanding of art and design, as an essential element of general education, in which a variety of artistic skills and experiences are encountered.

 Teaching is split into studio timetabled groups/ between two art teachers.